1988 Tompkins Square Park riot: Police actions

 Pryor is in tears, with blood running down her neck, in a videotape made by artist Clayton Patterson.
 Another video made by freelance cameraman Paul Garrin shows officers swinging clubs at him and slamming him against a wall.
 Photographer John McBride, taking still photos of the riot that were to be published in The Village Voice, was also struck by a policeman's nightstick in the same attack taped by Garrin.
 Mr. Fish, a travel promoter out for an evening on the town, attempted to hail a taxi on Avenue A near Sixth Street when he was suddenly struck on the head.
 "I was just standing there watching," he said.
 "The next thing that I remember is seeing the stick, and then a young woman who was helping me."
 Patterson's videotape showed that no officers helped Fish until an ambulance arrived.
 A police helicopter hovered over the scene, contributing to a sense of chaos.
+Billy Erb was partying in a nearby club when he realized police had barricaded him in, "The front gates had been locked by the police, and we were all now trapped.
+That’s a pretty clear memory.
+Again, blood being a factor as we sat in the windows watching policemen with their badges covered bashing bloody heads in beyond the glass."

 During a lull in the riot, a young officer on Patterson's video appealed for understanding from the protesters.
 He tried to calmly tell them how unhappy the police were with the assignment and its aftermath.
 "We've got cops back there in ambulances who've been hit."
 But the lull ended.
 Thirty to seventy protesters re-entered the park.
 A witness said the mob rammed a police barricade through the glass door of the Christodora House, a high-rise luxury building on Avenue B. They overturned planters and tore a lamp out of the wall, threatened residents and staff with bodily harm, and screamed and chanted "Die Yuppie Scum".
 At 6 a.m., the last protesters dispersed, vowing to demonstrate again.

 When questioned about the brutality, Captain McNamara said, "It was a hot night.
 There was a lot of debris being thrown through the air.
 Obviously tempers flared.
 But all these allegations will be investigated."
 Mayor Ed Koch was forced to temporarily revoke the curfew.